 - Navigate to My Newsfeed (this is the MySite host).

-- Click Start now in the pink banner at the top of the screen.
+- Click Go to the upgrade page now in the pink banner at the top of the screen.
 If you see a blank page with a block of arrows, stars, and other symbols, don’t worry.
 The upgrade is progressing.

 - When you see the screen that says the upgrade completed successfully, click What’s New.